 White water rafting bliss!!!
 The Crab Apple guides take you to the bottom of the Harris Station Dam where the daily water release provides a consistently thrilling ride on the Kennebec River.
 We all had smiles plastered on our faces for a full hour of non-stop action.
 The second half of the trip was floating down a calmer part of the river and just enjoying our magnificent surroundings on a perfect sun filled day.
 At the end of the rafting, the Crab Apple team made a great barbecue lunch followed by a highlight reel of the trip, which we were able to purchase and take home.

 The next drive led us across the Canadian border and what felt like a throw back in time, to the walled city of Vieux Quebec.
 More like Europe than Canada, Quebec City has a charm to it that makes you feel like you could amble around the streets and sit in sidewalk cafes for hours.
 Unfortunately for us, we were only here for one day but had enough time to eat delicious food, see some of the more the more touristy sights and stay at a quaint little hotel that I highly recommend called Hotel Port-Royal Suites.
 I haven't recommended any hotels in this article because most, although nice, were not stand outs.
 This hotel was very well located with charming rooms and a great staff.

 DAY 7 - Drive Time 4 hours

-We had to work one long drive into our trip in order to get to Vermont.
+We had to work one long drive into our East Coast road trip route in order to get to Vermont.
 To make it a little better, we had a pit stop for late lunch in Montreal.
 There are supposed to be many interesting things to do in Montreal but we didn't get a chance to do much because there was a huge downpour which started after being there for only one hour.
 We ate and headed straight for Burlington, which was our starting point for the next day.